-- Clinical Counseling within Organizational Settings concentration: HSV 520 and/or HSV 521 and HSV 524 - Alcohol and Drug Counseling concentration: HSV 532 and one core course - Non-Profit Management concentration: HSV 540 and one core course - Forensic Mental Health Counseling: HSV 565 and HSV 567
+- Clinical concentration: HSV520 and/or HSV521 and HSV524 - Alcohol & Drug Counseling concentration: HSV532 and one core course - Non-Profit Management: HSV540 and one core course - Forensic Mental Health Counseling: HSV565 and HSV567

-- Must have a supervisor with a minimum of a master's level in the field - Must be a placement that expressively fits with the student's area of concentration - If seeking licensure, your supervisor must meet your state's requirements - Student must have a cumulative GPA of 3.0 or higher when applying for practicum
+- Must have a supervisor with a minimum of a Master's level in the field.
+If seeking licensure, supervisor must meet state's requirements. - Must be in a placement that expressly fits with the student's area of concentration. - Student must have a GPA of 3.00 or higher when applying for the practicum.